sous-chefs/kafka/README.md

 another recipe, but don't forget to update the `kafka.start_coordination.recipe` attribute.

-The only requrirement is that the new recipe has a `ruby_block` resource with `'coordinate-kafka-start'` as ID.
+The only requirement is that the new recipe has a `ruby_block` resource with `'coordinate-kafka-start'` as ID.
 The following is a sample recipe that shows roughly what one can do with this feature.